A Guide to Green Burial Services and Cemeteries in Texas

 There is an increasing demand for more affordable and yet sustainable death care practices.
 Cremation has completely disrupted the traditional death care industry in the United States in the last decade.
 Largely, cremation became a more affordable alternative for many families who could not afford to pay for a full traditional funeral.

-According to the National Funeral Directors Association (NFDA 2022), the average cost of a traditional American funeral is $7,848.
-Yet, this does not include any cemetery costs, which would bring the cost nearer to $10,000.
-The average cost of a cremation funeral is $5,150.
-So, we can immediately see the savings.
+According to the National Funeral Directors Association (NFDA), the average cost of a traditional American funeral is $7,848.
+Yet, this does not include any cemetery costs, which would bring the cost closer to $10,000.
+The average cost of a cremation funeral is $5,150, so we can immediately see the savings.

 Traditional burial is not environmentally friendly.
 It involves chemicals, steel, and concrete being entombed in the earth.
 The process of embalming is unnatural and largely unnecessary.
 It is NOT legally required in any state unless there is a public health concern.
 Even funeral home staff expose themselves to risk by working with these poisonous chemicals.